sv4u/musicdl/README.md

 **How to create a release**:

 1. Navigate to the [Actions](https://github.com/sv4u/musicdl/actions) tab in GitHub
-2. Select the "Release" workflow from the left sidebar
+2. Select the "Release & Publish" workflow from the left sidebar
 3. Click "Run workflow" button (top right)
 4. Select the release type:
-   - **major**: Increments major version, resets minor and patch to 0 (e.g., v1.2.3 → v2.0.0)
+   - **major**: Increments major version, resets minor to 0 (e.g., v0.13 → v1.0)
-   - **minor**: Increments minor version, resets patch to 0 (e.g., v1.2.3 → v1.3.0)
+   - **minor**: Increments minor version (e.g., v0.13 → v0.14)
-   - **hotfix**: Increments patch version only (e.g., v1.2.3 → v1.2.4)
+   - **hotfix**: Increments minor version (same as minor for two-part versioning)
 5. Optionally enable dry-run mode to test without creating a release
 6. Click "Run workflow" to start

-**What the release workflow does**:
+**What the Release & Publish workflow does**:

 1. Validates branch and working directory state
-2. Calculates the next version based on the selected release type
+2. Calculates the next version based on the selected release type (two-part versioning: vX.Y)
 3. Validates that there are commits to include in the release
 4. Displays a preview of the release (version, commit count, commit types)
+5. Checks if tag already exists (local and remote)
-5. Creates and pushes a git tag with the new version
+6. Creates and pushes a git tag with the new version
-6. Generates changelog from Conventional Commits using GitHub CLI
+7. Generates changelog from Conventional Commits using GitHub CLI
-7. Creates and publishes GitHub release with changelog
+8. Creates and publishes GitHub release with changelog
-8. Verifies the release was created successfully
+9. Verifies the release was created successfully

-**Automatic Docker Publishing**:

-When a release is published, the Docker Publish workflow automatically triggers and:

-- Builds Docker image from the release tag
+10. Builds Docker image from `musicdl.Dockerfile`
-- Publishes Docker image to GHCR with version and latest tags
+11. Publishes Docker image to GHCR with version tag and latest tag
-- Verifies the image was published successfully
+12. Verifies the image was published successfully

-**Manual Docker Publishing**:

-The Docker Publish workflow can still be triggered manually for backwards compatibility:

-- Navigate to Actions → Docker Publish workflow
+13. Displays release summary with URLs

+**Version Calculation**:

+- The workflow uses **two-part versioning** (vX.Y format, e.g., v0.13, v1.0)
+- **Major release**: Increments major, resets minor to 0 (e.g., v0.13 → v1.0)
+- **Minor/Hotfix release**: Increments minor (e.g., v0.13 → v0.14)
-- Select release type and run workflow
+- **First release**: Defaults to v0.1 regardless of release type
-- This creates a tag and publishes Docker image (no GitHub release created)
+- Version format is validated to match `^v[0-9]+\.[0-9]+$` pattern

+**Tag Handling**:

+- Checks for existing tags (local and remote) before creation to prevent duplicates
+- Automatically rolls back tags if release or Docker publish fails after tag creation
+- Provides manual cleanup instructions if automatic rollback fails

+**Published Images**:

+Published Docker images are available at:

+- `ghcr.io/sv4u/musicdl:v{version}` (e.g., `ghcr.io/sv4u/musicdl:v0.14`)
+- `ghcr.io/sv4u/musicdl:latest` (always points to the latest published version)

 **Dry-Run Mode**:

-The release workflow supports a dry-run mode that allows you to test the entire release process without creating tags or releases.
+The Release & Publish workflow supports a dry-run mode that allows you to test the entire release process without creating tags, releases, or publishing images.
 This is useful for:

 - Validating version calculation logic
 - Testing workflow changes in pull requests
 - Debugging release issues without creating test releases

-In dry-run mode, the workflow will:
+**What runs in dry-run mode**:

-- ✅ Validate branch and working directory
+- ✅ Branch and working directory validation
-- ✅ Calculate and display next version
-- ✅ Show preview with commit count and types
+- ✅ Version calculation and validation (two-part versioning)
+- ✅ Commit range checking (warnings instead of errors if no commits)
+- ✅ Tag availability checking
+- ✅ Preview of what would be created

+**What is skipped in dry-run mode**:

+- ❌ Git tag creation and pushing
-- ✅ Validate all release steps
+- ❌ GitHub release creation
+- ❌ Docker image building and publishing

+**Commit validation in dry-run**:

-In dry-run mode, the workflow will NOT:
+- In dry-run mode, if there are no commits to release, the workflow will show a warning instead of failing

-- ❌ Create git tags
-- ❌ Create GitHub releases
-- ❌ Make any changes to the repository
+- This allows you to test the workflow even when no new commits exist
+- The dry-run summary will indicate if validation would have failed

-### Docker Publishing
+### Docker Build & Test

-The Docker Publish workflow can be triggered in two ways:

-1. **Automatically**: When a GitHub release is published (via the Release workflow)
-2. **Manually**: Direct trigger for backwards compatibility (creates tag but no GitHub release)

-**Manual Docker Publishing**:

-To manually publish a Docker image (without creating a GitHub release):

-1. Navigate to the [Actions](https://github.com/sv4u/musicdl/actions) tab in GitHub
-2. Select the "Docker Publish" workflow from the left sidebar
-3. Click "Run workflow" button (top right)
-4. Select the release type:
-   - **major**: Increments major version, resets minor and patch to 0 (e.g., v1.2.3 → v2.0.0)
-   - **minor**: Increments minor version, resets patch to 0 (e.g., v1.2.3 → v1.3.0)
-   - **hotfix**: Increments patch version only (e.g., v1.2.3 → v1.2.4)
-5. Optionally enable dry-run mode to test without creating tags or publishing images
-6. Click "Run workflow" to start
+The Docker Build & Test workflow builds Docker images and validates they function correctly.

+**Triggers**:

+- Pull requests (opened, synchronize, reopened)
+- Pushes to `main` branch

 **What the workflow does**:

-1. Validates branch is `main` and working directory is clean (manual trigger only)
-2. Calculates the next version based on the selected release type (manual trigger only)
-3. Validates that there are commits to include in the release (manual trigger only)
-4. Displays a preview of the release (version, commit count) (manual trigger only)
-5. Creates and pushes a git tag with the new version (manual trigger only)
-6. Builds Docker image from `musicdl.Dockerfile`
-7. Publishes Docker image to GHCR with version and latest tags
-8. Verifies the image was published successfully

-**Published Images**:

-Published Docker images are available at:

-- `ghcr.io/sv4u/musicdl:v{version}` (e.g., `ghcr.io/sv4u/musicdl:v1.2.3`)
-- `ghcr.io/sv4u/musicdl:latest` (always points to the latest published version)
+1. Builds Docker image using `musicdl.Dockerfile`
+2. Tags images appropriately:
+   - PRs: `ghcr.io/sv4u/musicdl:pr-{number}`
+   - Main branch: `ghcr.io/sv4u/musicdl:sha-{short-sha}` and `ghcr.io/sv4u/musicdl:latest`
+3. **Smoke Tests**:
+   - Verifies container can start successfully
+   - Tests entrypoint script execution
+   - Verifies Python environment (Python 3.12, required packages)
+   - Checks required dependencies (ffmpeg, aria2)
+   - Verifies directory structure (/scripts, /download)
+   - Checks file permissions
+4. **Functional Tests**:
+   - Creates minimal test configuration
+   - Runs download.py with test config
+   - Verifies no critical errors occur
+5. Saves Docker image as artifact for PRs (for manual testing)

+**Test Results**:

+- All smoke and functional tests must pass for the workflow to succeed
+- Test results are displayed in workflow logs
+- Docker images are available as artifacts for PRs (1 day retention)

+### Security & SBOM

+The Security & SBOM workflow performs comprehensive security scanning and generates Software Bill of Materials (SBOM) for both source code and Docker images.

+**Triggers**:

+- Pull requests (opened, synchronize, reopened)
+- Pushes to `main` branch
+- Release events (when releases are published)

+**Source Code Security Scanning**:

+- Uses **Trivy** to scan repository for vulnerabilities
+- Scans dependency files (`requirements.txt`, `test-requirements.txt`)
+- Generates security reports in SARIF format
+- Uploads scan results as artifacts (30 days retention)
+- **Warns on vulnerabilities but does not fail the workflow**

+**Docker Image Security Scanning**:

+- Uses **Trivy** and **Grype** to scan Docker images
+- Generates security reports from both scanners
+- Compares results from both scanners
+- Uploads scan results as artifacts (30 days retention)
+- **Warns on vulnerabilities but does not fail the workflow**

+**SBOM Generation from Source Code**:

+- Uses **Syft** to generate SBOMs from repository
+- Generates SBOMs in CycloneDX and SPDX formats
+- Includes all dependencies from `requirements.txt` and `test-requirements.txt`
+- Uploads SBOM artifacts (30 days retention)

+**SBOM Generation from Docker Image**:

+- Uses **Syft** and **Trivy** to generate SBOMs from Docker images
+- Generates SBOMs in CycloneDX and SPDX formats
+- Includes all packages installed in the Docker image
+- Uploads SBOM artifacts (30 days retention)

+**For Release Events**:

+- Automatically attaches SBOMs to GitHub releases
+- Scans the published Docker image from GHCR
+- All SBOMs are available as release assets

+### Personal Access Token (PAT) Setup

+**Note**: The Release & Publish workflow no longer requires a PAT since Docker publishing is integrated into the same workflow.
+The workflow uses `GITHUB_TOKEN` for all operations, which simplifies setup and maintenance.

+**Security Best Practices**:

+- Use fine-grained PATs if available (more secure)
+- Set appropriate expiration dates
+- Rotate tokens periodically (recommended: before expiration)
+- Use minimal required scopes
+- Never commit tokens to repository
+- Revoke tokens if compromised

+**Fallback Behavior**:

+- If `RELEASE_PAT` is not configured, the workflow will use `GITHUB_TOKEN` as fallback
+- The release will be created successfully, but Docker workflow will NOT trigger automatically
+- You can manually trigger Docker workflow if needed
+- The workflow will display warnings when using the fallback token

+### Troubleshooting Release Workflow

+**Issue: Docker workflow not triggering after release**:

+- ✅ Check `RELEASE_PAT` secret exists in repository settings
+- ✅ Verify PAT has `repo` scope (required)
+- ✅ Check PAT hasn't expired (GitHub Settings → Developer settings → Tokens)
+- ✅ Review release workflow logs for PAT-related warnings
+- ✅ Manually trigger Docker workflow if needed (Actions → Docker Publish)

+**Issue: Dry-run mode failing unexpectedly**:

+- ✅ Check workflow logs for specific error message
+- ✅ Verify you're on `main` branch and up-to-date with remote
+- ✅ Ensure working directory is clean (no uncommitted changes)
+- ✅ Validate GoReleaser configuration file exists and is valid
+- ✅ Check for syntax errors in workflow file

+**Issue: Release creation failing with authentication error**:

+- ✅ Verify `RELEASE_PAT` secret is correctly configured
+- ✅ Check PAT hasn't been revoked or expired
+- ✅ Verify PAT has correct scopes (`repo` required)
+- ✅ Try regenerating PAT and updating secret
+- ✅ Check GitHub API status for outages

+**Issue: Tag rollback not working**:

+- ✅ Check workflow logs for rollback step execution
+- ✅ Verify tag exists before attempting deletion
+- ✅ Check repository permissions (contents: write required)
+- ✅ Manually delete tag if automatic rollback fails: `git push origin :refs/tags/vX.Y.Z`

+**Issue: GoReleaser build failing**:

+- ✅ Validate `.goreleaser.yml` configuration
+- ✅ Check GoReleaser version compatibility
+- ✅ Review build logs for specific platform errors
+- ✅ Test GoReleaser locally: `goreleaser check`
+- ✅ Verify all required files exist for build

 ## Dependency Management